jaworiwanow/troparion/readme.md

 ### user input (mode and first note)
 Beginning modes on certain notes (e.g.: first mode on ni) may lead to issues in the note generation.
-To my knowledge those cases are irrelevant for transcription, however more research will go into the matter and an error handling will be implemented eventually.
+To my knowledge those cases are irrelevant for transcription, as they do not appear in the repertoire, however more research will go into the matter and an error handling will be implemented eventually.

 ## Documentation
 A (in time to be improved) documentation can be found [here](https://jaworiwanow.github.io/trop/trop.html)